danielbarbor/InterestCalculatorBackend/README.md

 The result is displayed through the endpoint "/calculajuros", having parameters in the url, for example: "/calculajuros?valorinicial=1000&meses=12".

+The number representation format follows the culture and standard currently used in Brazil.
+For example: 105,10

 Another function of the second API is to return the url where the source code is located.
 This function is available in the endpoint /showmethecode

 ## Architecture definition